GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 ## Component Interfaces

-## Other design decisions

 # Algorithm design

 # User Interface design
 ## User Experience diagrams

-These diagrams show how users interacts with the system
+These diagrams show how users will interact with the system.

 ### Mobile application